-A VuMark is a new kind of Vuforia Engine target that can be customized to closely reflect a company’s brand identity while maintaining a discreet size and visual consistency among the targets.
+A VuMark is a Vuforia Engine target that can be customized to closely reflect a company’s brand identity while maintaining a discreet size and visual consistency among the targets.

-It can both store encoded data as well as initialize an AR experience.
+A VuMark is capable of storing encoded data as well as initializing an AR experience.
 One example of VuMark usage is for enterprises: by affixing VuMarks to their manufactured equipment, enterprises can both identify the piece of equipment and overlay augmentation that indicates how to use it.

-This document will help you create your own VuMark.
-It provides guidelines to help you design a VuMark that conforms to the requirements for making a functional VuMark that will perform well.
-Once you understand the design elements, and rules governing VuMark designs, you can implement your design in Adobe Illustrator to output an SVG file that will be used to generate your VuMark in the Target Manager, See: Designing a VuMark in Adobe Illustrator
+This article will help you create your own VuMark.
+It provides guidelines to help you design a VuMark that conforms to the requirements for making a functional and well performing VuMark.
+Once you understand the design elements and rules governing VuMark designs, you can implement your design in Adobe Illustrator to output an SVG file that will be used to generate your VuMark in the Target Manager, see: Designing a VuMark in Adobe Illustrator

-VuMarks have five major parts that you will need to understand when designing your own.
+VuMarks consist of five major parts that you will need to understand when designing your own.

 The Contour is not explicitly drawn or visible in a VuMark design.
 Rather, the Contour is the line that appears where two other parts of the VuMark meet – the Border and the Clear Space.
 Essentially the Contour is defined by the contrast between the two different colors of the Border and Clear Space.

 This section will help you design a VuMark that performs well in a variety of conditions.
-To do that you’ll need to take into account the following considerations and requirements.
+You will need to take into account the following considerations and requirements.

-The Contour is a part of the VuMark that is implied by the line created when placing the Border and the Clear Space next to each other.
+The Contour is a part of the VuMark that is implied by the outer line you create when placing the Border and the Clear Space next to each other.

-⦁ The Contour shall ideally not be rotational symmetric (as shown in lower row).
-If you decide to do, additional steps are necessary during design.
+- The Contour shall ideally not be a rotational symmetric.
+If you decide to do so, additional steps are necessary during design.

-⦁ The length of smallest side of the Contour must be at least 10% of the length of the largest dimension of the overall VuMark.
+- The length of the smallest side of the Contour must be at least 10% of the length of the largest dimension of the overall VuMark.

-⦁ Maximum angle limit between contour segments is 150°.
+- Maximum angle limit between contour segments is 150°.
 If you have designs where the angle is bigger, the VuMark may not work.
-Make sure to create less flat corners.
-Example (‘No’ example has top and bottom corner with very flat angles):
+Make sure to create fewer flat corners.

 Border & Clear Space